-For this reasons, the present article won’t be a game review, rather a chronicle on how I got entangled into it and why I think you should give it a try, if it still misses in your personal collection.
+For this reasons, the present article won’t be a game review, rather a chronicle on how I got entangled into it and why I think you should give it a try if it still misses in your personal collection.

-Despite its retro look and feeling, I honestly must say that I never bothered to DIG into it (and the choice of word is not casual) until I found it bundled with my brand new PS4.
+Despite its retro look and feel, I honestly must say that I never bothered to DIG into it (and the choice of word is not casual) until I found it bundled with my brand new PS4.

 With so many games out there and my spare time lowered to zero, there was no other possible choice yet, once I finally put the disk in the drive, a new world of possibilities opened before my eyes.

-In the unlikely case that you never heard of it, I’ll just say that the core mechanics is about finding yourself in a totally unexplored and partially hostyle open 3D world, without any supplies and therefore in need of seeking shelter, food and, possibly, weapons.
+In the unlikely case that you never heard of it, I’ll just say that the core mechanics is about finding yourself in a totally unexplored and partially hostile open 3D world, without any supplies and therefore in need of seeking shelter, food and, possibly, weapons.

 As said, when I got my PS4 I had to choose between Minecraft and another game (which one is not important here).

 Despite I wasn’t really craving to play it, I thought it could keep my son busy while I was striving to close my own project.
-As a matter of fact, things didn’t go as planned, since when you start the game and you get spawned in the random generated world, you have absolutely no clue of what to do next.
-My son was so frustrated at first that he wanted to take it back to the store, but I instead decided to go out and buy a sort of strategy guide to the neares newspaper shop, and so it all started.
+As a matter of fact, things didn’t go as planned, since when you start the game and you get spawned in the randomly generated world, you have absolutely no clue of what to do next.
+My son was so frustrated at first that he wanted to take it back to the store, but I instead decided to go out and buy a sort of strategy guide to the nearest newspaper shop, and so it all started.

 Together, we moved to higher grounds and we learned the basics of digging and crafting our first objects.

-Together, we built our first shelter, and tried to survive our first night while spiders, zombies and skeletons were creeping all around us.
+Together, we built our first shelter and tried to survive our first night while spiders, zombies and skeletons were creeping all around us.